This article highlights Mount Whitney, the highest mountain in the contiguous in the United States.

 This was my first trip to the Sierra Nevada area.
 By the way, I don’t even remember the last time I was able to contemplate a mountain range.
-Well, all I can say is that the peaks with all its colors, formations and speckles of snow are absolutely beautiful.
+Well, all I can say is that the peaks with all their colors, formations, and speckles of snow were absolutely beautiful.
 It is an epic landscape that continues for 400 miles.
-That is enough to keep me bust for a lifetime (see why I love to live in California).
+That is enough to keep me busy for a lifetime (see why I love to live in California).

 From Lone Pine, we took the road leading to the Whitney Portal.
 As the name suggests, this is where the trailhead for Mount Whitney is located.
-A lot of people start from here the ascend to the top of the Sierra.
+A lot of people start from here the ascent to the top of the mountain.
 But the area is more than just the starting point of a trail.
 There is much more to do.

 First, the road which takes you to the Portal is flanked by supreme scenery.
 For example, you can stop briefly to admire the following:

 – Alabama Hills – Rock formations famous for the huge amount of movies filmed among the area characteristic boulders.

 – Excellent views of Mount Whitney and The Needles.